-The Surgical Technology degree program at Lackawanna College offers a new updated curriculum effective Fall 2017.
-The following curriculum changes have been approved by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting.
-Upon successful completion of the surgical technology program, students will have earned 69 credits and will graduate with an Associates of Applied Science in Surgical Technology.
+The Surgical Technology degree program at Lackawanna College offers an updated curriculum effective Fall 2017.
+The Accreditation Review Council on Education in Surgical Technology and Surgical Assisting approved the updated curriculum in June of 2017.
+Upon successful completion of the surgical technology program, students will have earned sixty-nine (69) credits and will graduate will an Associates of Applied Science in Surgical Technology degree.

-The surgical technology student will receive intense instruction in courses such as Introduction to Surgical Technology, Principles & Practice of Surgical Technology, and Surgical Procedures.
-As each of the surgical specialties are covered the surgical pathophysiology, or disease process, will also be covered so each student will understand why the actual procedures are performed.
-The surgical technology student is instructed on the principles of sterilization, infection control techniques, aseptic technique, the proper handling of surgical instrumentation, sharps management, as well as the proper handling of medications and solutions to name a few.
+The surgical technology student will receive intense instruction in courses such as Introduction to Surgical Technology, Principles & Practice of Surgical Technology and Surgical Procedures.
+As each of the surgical specialties are completed, the student will receive instruction on the pathophysiology, or disease process, of the most commonly encountered disease processes related to the surgical procedures.
+This will help the student to understand why the procedures are being performed.

+The surgical technology student is instructed on the principles of sterilization, infection control techniques, aseptic technique, proper handling of surgical instrumentation, sharps management and safety, as well as proper handling of medications and solutions to name a few.

-The newly revised and approved curriculum will also offer the student instruction in science courses such as Biology, Anatomy & Physiology and Microbiology.
-The didactic portion of this degree program prepares students for the extensive hands-on clinical portion of the curriculum in which each surgical technology student is required to scrub a minimum of 120 surgical cases in numerous surgical specialties such as general surgery, neurology, cardiothoracic, vascular and orthopedic surgery.
+The revised and approved curriculum will offer the student instruction in science courses such as General Biology, Anatomy & Physiology and Microbiology.
+The didactic portion of this program prepares the students for the extensive hands-on clinical portion of the curriculum in which each surgical technology student is required to scrub a minimum of 120 surgical cases within numerous surgical specialties.
+Surgical specialties include general surgery, neurosurgery, obstetrics and gynecology, orthopedics, and cardiothoracic to name a few.

-The surgical technology student works and learns under the direct supervision of the attending surgeon, circulating RN, and surgical technology preceptor.
+The surgical technology student works and learns under the direct supervision of the attending surgeon, circulating RN and surgical technology preceptor.